 It’s been a couple of months now since we launched Self-Serve Uploads and Productions, our biggest update of 2016.
 Since then, we’ve had a lot to say about the new features.
 (Short version: they’re really easy, really convenient, and really, really fast).
 And we recently got back from Legalweek where we demoed Uploads and Productions until we could demo no more.

 It’s time to yield the floor.
 And who better to yield to than someone who is actually using Uploads and Productions in the field?
-We caught up with Mike Dunn, director of legal services at our partner Elevate, to hear how uploads and production used to be conducted, and why there was so much room for improvement.
+We caught up with Mike Dunn, director of legal services at our partner Elevate, to hear how uploads and productions used to be conducted, and why there was so much room for improvement.

 Let’s start with definitions.
 What exactly are uploads and productions, and what makes them so tricky?